 The misses: While flavours are great, there are sadly some let-downs.
 Our skinny fries, although served in quirky tin cups with checked paper, are lukewarm, with a slightly stale texture.
 The Cajun hake and rice, although tasty, are also lacking in temperature.

 This beautifully styled restaurant has so much promise, but has a bit of work to do when it comes to executing its exciting menu.
 This isn’t to say I won’t be back – those gourmet dogs and prawns were true winners.

-1904 Bistro Américain doesn’t have liquor licence yet, so take your own tipple along.
-The gorgeous bar looks as though it will soon have ample craft beers on tap and gins, so look forward to that.
+1904 Bistro Américain has a gorgeous bar with ample craft beers on tap and gins, so look forward to that.
 Alternatively, there is a monumental number of freakshakes, floats and juices from which to choose.
 As for coffee, you’ll get a decent cup of Douwe Egberts here.